mlx93/triggers-api/docs_planning_agent/SUB_AGENT_3_COMPLETION.md

 1. **Performance Optimization:** Consider using DynamoDB GSI for event_id lookups in production (currently using client-side filtering for MVP)

-2. **Atomic Idempotency:** Consider using DynamoDB conditional writes with a GSI on event_id for true atomic idempotency checks (current implementation is query-then-insert)
+2. **Atomic Idempotency:** ⚠️ **Known Limitation** - Current implementation uses query-then-insert (not atomic).
+For true atomicity, use DynamoDB conditional writes with a GSI on event_id.
+This is acceptable for MVP (meets PRD requirement to return 409 Conflict for duplicates), but should be enhanced post-MVP for production workloads with high concurrency.
+The race condition window is small and acceptable for MVP scope.

 3. **Lease Filtering:** Consider using DynamoDB FilterExpression with proper attribute handling for lease exclusion in production (currently client-side for MVP compatibility)

-4. **Error Handling:** All error paths are handled, but consider adding more detailed error context for debugging
+4. **Error Handling:** ⚠️ **Enhancement Needed** - All error paths are handled with structured ErrorResponse schema, but error details could be more actionable per PRD_Product_Reqs_v2.md FR-7.
+Current implementation includes error code and message, but should enhance `details` field to include: (a) field-level validation errors (e.g., `{"field": "timestamp", "issue": "must be ISO 8601 format"}`), (b) specific DynamoDB error codes (e.g., ConditionalCheckFailedException details). **Note for Sub-Agent 4:** Consider enhancing error details in handler error responses to match PRD FR-7 example format.

 5. **Testing:** Consider adding integration tests that test end-to-end flows (ingest → retrieve → ack)